BODF/Week-4-Assignment/README.md

 that, we take in a matrix much larger and must sift the data.
 Several variables are labeled "mean."
 My script only keeps those that are labeled as being direct averages of some variable, as opposed to being an angle based on average motion.

-The grading rubric does not make clear which columns must be grabbed, only that the selection must be clear and understandable.
+The end output is a matrix that takes the mean of the means and standard deviations, with respect to activities described in the codebook.